 You can also take a day trip to Matanzas for a great look inside Cuban life.
 You could arrange a taxi or rent a motorbike for the day to make this trip.

 Both are available near the center of Varadero.
 Taxis can always be found outside any travel agency in Cuba but you need to bargain hard and agree on the price before you start the journey.
 If you do not, you will be paying more at the end of your trip.

 The Perfect Cuba Itinerary

-Of course there are several ways you can shake out a two week itinerary in Cuba, this is just how we chose to do it.
+Of course, there are several ways you can shake out a two-week itinerary in Cuba, this is just how we chose to do it.
 No matter where you choose to spend your days, be prepared for some amazing sites, spectacular culture and a little nostalgia along the way.

 Our recommended travel guide for Cuba: Lonely Planet Cuba I can’t stress enough how important it is to have an up to date travel guide when you visit Cuba.
-You can’t just hop on the internet like you can in other parts of the World.
+You can’t just hop on the internet as you can in other parts of the World.
 Do some research before you leave on your trip and be equipped with a good guide book when you land.